flyteorg/flyte/rsts/introduction/roadmap.rst

 Change management
 ------------------
-- PR templates
+To ensure that changes are trackable and the history is explainable, we use a slightly cumbersome but helpful process as follows.
+Some of these are our immediate goals
 - Every PR associated with an issue (automatic searchable documentation)
 - Large PR’s associated with Proposals
-- Start forming a PMC, to approve large proposals
 - Every major change is associated with documentation
 - Owner files for all repositories

+Things to do
-- Unit test coverage should be above 60% by x
+- Unit test coverage should be above 60% for every repo by release 0.5.0
-- End to end tests improvement plan
+- End to end tests should be run on an actual cluster.

 Release Train
 --------------
 - We will start tagging issues with milestones, every new issue will be associated with the next milestone.
-We should move it manually to a future milestone or at the time of cutting the milestone that issue may be removed.
+If the issue is not completed by the milestone, or the contributor feels it may slip the deadline, they should manually move it to the next milestone.
+Every issue not removed, will be moved to the next milestone.
 - Every new issue has a “untriaged” label associated with, if we remove this label we should add an assignee.
 If a contributor is working on the issue, please remove this label.
 - Release indicates a release for overall flyte - marked mostly by a milestone.
-- We can start with monthly cadence
+- Flyte release are monthly
-- Of-course we can have patch releases eg. 0.1.x in between the monthly releases.
+- We may have patch releases eg. 0.1.x in between the monthly releases.

+Things to do
-- Add Golden Test Suite that is tested for every release train (could be very large)
+- Golden Test Suite that is tested for every release train